yoshisuga/MAME4iOS/README.md

 ## Hardware keyboard

-handle input from a hardware keyboard, the following are examples hardware keyboards.
+handle input from a hardware keyboard, the following are examples of hardware keyboards.

 * a USB or Bluetooth keyboard connected to a iOS device or AppleTV
-* Apple - Smart Keyboard connected to an iPad
+* Apple Smart Keyboard connected to an iPad
 * macOS keyboard when debugging in Xcode simulator

 we suppoprt a small subset of the keys supported by the command line MAME.